-In terms of quantified emissions reductions, the ER Program is not very ambitious in its objective of reducing emissions from deforestation by 1.2 MtCO2/yr (equivalent to approx. 3,000 ha/yr) below the FREL.
-However, given the most recent rates of deforestation, it is very ambitious as this equates to reducing deforestation rates by 103,000 ha/yr below the 2015 level.
-The TAP is of the opinion that the quantified ambition is significant in the face of most recent trends.
+In terms of quantified emissions reductions, the ER Program is not very ambitious in its objective of reducing emissions with 2.7 Mt CO2e/yr (Table 53, page 178) equivalent to approximately 10,000 ha/yr of deforestation, or a 7% reduction compared to the FREL.
+However, given the most recent rates of deforestation are higher (approximately 300,000 ha lost in 2015, Figure 32, page 243), the ER-PD is very ambitious as Ghana first will need to reduce deforestation with 162, 000 ha/yr to come at the FREL level.
+And then need to reduce approximate 1,000 ha more to get paid by the FCPF mechanism.
+The TAP is therefore of the opinion that the quantified ambition is significant in the face of most recent trends.